InventoraHQ/api-docs/README.md

 }
 ```

 All fields are optional.
-Only include fields you want to update.
+Only included fields will be updated.

-**Note:** `unitPrice` cannot be updated if the product has stock blocks tied to non-initial logs.
+**Note:** `unitPrice` cannot be updated if the resource has stock blocks tied to non-initial logs.

+**Response:**
-**Response:** Updated product object.
+Returns the updated product object.

 #### Update Product Stock Level